Eisenstein cohomology and congruences for the ratios of Rankin--Selberg $L$-functions: Integral structures on the induced space

 \section{Integral structures on the induced space}

 Parabolically induced representations appear in the cohomology of the Borel--Serre boundary stratum for a given parabolic subgroup $P$ in an ambient reductive group $G$.
 In arithmetic applications as in \cite{harder-raghuram} one compares two such pieces in the cohomology of the boundary.
 In this article, we need to further refine the constructions of {\it loc.\,cit.}\ to work integrally.
-This section contains a formalism of how one can define an integral structure on the invariants under of an open compact subgroup of an induced space via the Mackey isomorphism.
+In this section we define an integral structure on the invariants under of an open compact subgroup of an induced space via the Mackey isomorphism.